NYSC Orientation Camp: How Much Money Do You Really Need?

 How Much Money Do I Need to Enjoy NYSC Camp?

 The answer to this question is relative because everyone’s situation is different.
-There is no one-size-fits-all answer as individual preferences and capabilities vary.
+There is no one-answer-fits-it-all because individual preferences and capabilities vary.

 As Local Man wey I be, here are the categories of corps members I met while I was in Taraba camp in 2015.
 I believe you will find an answer here regardless of your economic status.